Yash1289/CoronaVirus_Tweet_Sentiment/README.md

 # Coronavirus Tweet Sentiment Analysis

-COVID-19 is the disease caused by
-SARS-CoV-2, the coronavirus that emerged in December 2019.
-COVID-19
-was declared a global pandemic on
-March 11, 2020.
-COVID-19 can be
-severe, and has caused millions of deaths around the world as well as lasting health problems in some who have survived the illness.
-For this project we are using one coronavirus tweets dataset which contains Tweets which if simply put is a kind of short message sent on twitter
-(a social media platform) on the topic of coronavirus.
-By analyzing, cleaning and pre-processing the tweets present in the dataset and by passing the resultant data into a ML model , we can classify the sentiment of any tweet on coronavirus into positive, negative or neutral class.
+COVID-19 is caused by SARS-CoV-2, the coronavirus that emerged in December 2019.
+COVID-19 was declared a global pandemic on March 11, 2020.
+COVID-19 can be severe and has caused millions of deaths worldwide and lasting health problems in some who have survived the illness.
+In this project, I have built a sentiment analysis model using tweets extracted from Twitter posted on coronavirus.
+By analyzing, cleaning and pre-processing all the tweets and feeding the resultant data into an ML model, we can classify the sentiment of any tweet on coronavirus into positive, negative or neutral classes.

 ## Install

 This project requires Python and the following Python libraries installed